sranso/blogr-nextjs-prisma/README.md

 ## Add cookie for signed in users

-- When the visitor signs out, destroy the cookie.

 Every time that visitor wants to do something that cookie should be part of the request and you can use that username to look up the account, etc etc

 ## Add SWR